26zl/Realtek8821au-Linux-Driver-Monitor-Mode/README.md

 - **Android Cross-Compilation Support**: Adapting the driver build system to compile for Android kernels and architectures

-For more about the driver, check out the upstream readme.
+For more about the driver, installation etc. Check out the upstream readme.